tn74/MTurkAnnotationTool/readme.md

 - Powerplant: Polygon
 - Lamp Post: Point
 - Tree: Polygon
-- Feel free to use their existing helpfiles as templates when making your own or make your own fomr scratch!
+- Feel free to use their existing helpfiles as templates when making your own or make your own from scratch!

 ***